When: May 6 - 8, 2026

 A guided demonstration will showcase the ease of use, portability, and adaptability of the scanning system in hydropower environments.

-2. Real-Time Data Capture & Visualization
+2. Data Capture & Visualization

 Participants will observe the scanner collecting initial point cloud data, demonstrating the early stages of digital model creation.